 Therapeutic Psilocybin in Canada

-I recently had the pleasure of sitting and chatting with Holly Bennet, Director of Communications at TheraPsil, a non-profit patient advocacy group that helps people who have been diagnosed with a terminal illness access to legal psilocybin therapy, by assisting in the application for compassionate access and personal excemption under section 56 of the drugs and substances act.
-Incidentally, this is the same excemption that provided patients with legal access to medicinal cannabis before legalization here in Canada.
+I recently had the pleasure of sitting and chatting with Holly Bennet, Director of Communications at TheraPsil, a non-profit patient advocacy group that helps people who have been diagnosed with a terminal illness access to legal psilocybin therapy, by assisting in the application for compassionate access and personal exemption under section 56 of the drugs and substances act.
+Incidentally, this is the same exemption that provided patients with legal access to medicinal cannabis before legalization here in Canada.
 Founded by Dr. Bruce Tobin, a clinical psychologist based in Victoria, BC, TheraPsil submitted four applications in 2020, for people who were experiencing end-of-life distress to access psilocybin therapy, directly to the Minister of Health.
 These exemptions were granted, making it the first legal therapy since psilocybin was made illegal in 1974.

 Who Chooses This Therapy?

 Most patients choose this therapy to come to terms with a diagnosis and the all-consuming deep levels of grief and emotions that come with that.
-They want to be able to live with their without fear and anxiety of what may come, or as one patient described a ‘black cloud over their head’.
+They want to be able to live with thier without fear and anxiety of what may come, or as one patient described a ‘black cloud over their head’.
 The treatment itself runs over 5-7 sessions starting with around 3 pre-integration sessions that set the intention and wanted outcomes of the treatment.

 Creating a Meaningful Experience with Psilocybin